 - someone has defied a police direction relating to family violence matters

-- they believe someone has assaulted or threatened to assault a family member
+- the police believe someone has assaulted or threatened to assault a family member

-- they are pursuing a person who has escaped from prison or custody
+- the police are pursuing a person who has escaped from prison or custody

-- they have a warrant to arrest someone on the property.
+- the police have a warrant to arrest someone on the property.

 There are a number of options for police when conducting personal searches in Victoria.

-Pat-down search: for this search, the police officer will run their hands or ‘pat’ over the outside of your clothes.
-They can:
+Pat-down search: for this search, the police officer will run their hands or ‘pat’ over the outside of the person’s clothes.

-- have you empty your pockets or remove your jacket or jumper
+- have the person empty their pockets or remove their jacket or jumper

-- ask you to produce anything that might amount to a weapon
+- ask them to produce anything that might amount to a weapon

-- use a metal detector to search you for a weapon.
+- use a metal detector to search them for a weapon.

-Full search: this is when the police remove and search all of your clothing.
+Strip search: this is when the police remove and search all of a person’s clothing.
 These searches must be conducted privately so they are usually undertaken in a windowless room at a police station.
-When police conduct full personal searches in Victoria, they must ensure you have someone with you (unless it is urgent or serious circumstances make it impractical) if you:
+When police conduct full personal searches in Victoria, they must ensure the person has someone with them (unless it is urgent or serious circumstances make it impractical) if the person:

-- have a cognitive disability or a mental illness.
+- has a cognitive disability or a mental illness.

 Internal body search: this kind of search is invasive and is considered a forensic procedure.
-It must be carried out by a doctor who is of the same sex.
-You do not have to agree to this kind of search.
-If you refuse, the police must get an order from the court.
+It must be carried out by a doctor who is of the same sex as the person searched.
+A person does not have to agree to this kind of search.
+If the person does not consent to the search, the police may not conduct the search unless they get an order from the court.

 The officer who performs a search must make a written record of the search and give the person a receipt for anything they take.
 The person can request for a copy of the search record at any time.